Homepage // Blog / Our Favorite Combination Treatments

 The study concluded that getting Botox injections after a non-ablative fractional laser treatment can be both safe and effective.
 Researchers discovered the risk of spread of neuromodulator to an unintended muscle was minimal, ensuring the laser treatment would not negatively affect the Botox procedure.

-Another recent study from the dermatologists at Laser & Skin Surgery Center of New York found that combining nonablative fractional laser resurfacing with Botox injections the same day led to excellent results with greater convenience and less downtime for patients.
+Another recent study from the dermatologists at Laser & Skin Surgery Center of New York found that combining nonablative fractional laser resurfacing with Botox injections the same day led to excellent, natural-looking results with greater convenience and less downtime for patients.
 This research also pointed to the safety of combining fractional lasers with injectable fillers to maximize improvement.

 For some patients, one procedure or the other won’t address all their concerns.
 When dermatologists use Botox and a non-ablative fractional laser to treat the area around the eyes, the combination can effectively target fine lines, crepey skin, and uneven skin texture at the same time.